Anywhere (Rita Ora song): Commercial performance

 The song debuted at number 20 on the UK Singles Chart on 27 October 2017, selling 16,085 units in its first week.
 In its fourth week, the song reached number two with sales of 38,159 units.
 "Anywhere" became Ora's 11th top-10 song in the United Kingdom and her third of 2017 (following "Your Song" and "Lonely Together").
 The song has been certified double platinum by the British Phonographic Industry (BPI).
 The song topped the chart in Scotland, marking Ora's fifth chart-topper and 11th top-ten song in the country.
-In Ireland, "Anywhere" peaked at number four on the Irish Singles Chart, becoming her sixth top-10 song in the country.

 "Anywhere" peaked at number three on the Euro Digital Song Sales chart, becoming Ora's ninth top-10 song on the chart.
-The song reached number seven on the Swiss Hitparade chart and was later certified platinum by IFPI Switzerland.
-"Anywhere" topped the Polish airplay chart and got a diamond certification in the country.
-In the rest of Europe, "Anywhere" peaked at number one in Slovakia, number three in Croatia and Hungary, number six in Slovenia, number seven in Bulgaria and Netherlands, and number nine in Luxembourg and Romania.
+"Anywhere" reached the top-10 in Bulgaria, Croatia, Hungary, Ireland, Luxembourg, Netherlands, Poland, Romania, Slovakia, Slovenia and Switzerland.

 In Australia, the song peaked at number 14 on the ARIA Charts and was subsequently certified triple platinum by the Australian Recording Industry Association (ARIA).
+Furthermore, "Anywhere" reached the top 20 in Austria, Belgium, Germany and Russia.
 In the United States, "Anywhere" reached number six on the Dance Club Songs chart, and marked Ora's sixth top-10 song on the chart.
 The song topped the Mexico Ingles Airplay chart for five weeks.